Construction of the real numbers: Construction from Cauchy sequences

-An advantage of constructing R as the completion of Q is that this construction is not specific to one example; it is used for other metric spaces as well.
+An advantage of constructing $\R$ as the completion of $\Q$ is that the method can be used for the completion of any metric space, simply by replacing everywhere $| x-y |$ with $d(x,y)$, where $d$ denotes the distance of the metric space.

+In particular, the fields of p-adic numbers can be defined as the completions of the rationals with respect to other absolute values, the p-adic absolute values.

 Construction by Dedekind cuts

 A Dedekind cut in an ordered field is a partition of it, (A, B), such that A is nonempty and closed downwards, B is nonempty and closed upwards, and A contains no greatest element.
 Real numbers can be constructed as Dedekind cuts of rational numbers.

 For convenience we may take the lower set $A\,$ as the representative of any given Dedekind cut $(A, B)\,$, since $A$ completely determines $B$.
 By doing this we may think intuitively of a real number as being represented by the set of all smaller rational numbers.
 In more detail, a real number $r$ is any subset of the set $\textbf{Q}$ of rational numbers that fulfills the following conditions: